BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 ![](sql/bpa_lab_demostration_factory_db.png)

-## Using docker compose to deploy and run components (to be reworked)
+## Run process application seperately from Camunda/MySQL containers
-As an alternative, components of the solution can be delpoyed and run separately.
+As an alternative, Camunda and MySQL can be deployed on docker while process applications may be executed separatly.

 #### Run
     docker compose -f docker-compose.yaml up -d